Ella Jansen: Career

 Jansen recorded notable results domestically in 2022, winning bronze medals at the Canadian national trials in the 200 metre butterfly, 400 metre freestyle, and 400 metre individual medley.
 While she did not qualify for the World team, she was named to the Canadian team for the 2022 Commonwealth Games in Birmingham, as well as for the Junior Pan Pacific Swimming Championships in Honolulu.
 She and teammate Katrina Bellio then lead Etobicoke Swimming club to victory at the Eastern Canadian Championships.
-Competing in Birmingham, she made her first major international final, coming fifth in the 400 m individual medley with a time of 4:40.17.
+Competing in Birmingham as a 16-year old, she made her first major international final, coming fifth in the 400 m individual medley with a time of 4:40.17.
 Assessing the result afterward, Jansen said "the goal today was just to make the final.
 I wanted the time to be under 4:40 so there’s still a lot of room to improve."
 Jansen swam for the Canadian team in the heats of the 4×100 m mixed freestyle relay, helping them qualify to the final.
 She was replaced by Rebecca Smith in the final, but shared in the team's bronze medal win.
 She later was part of the finals team in the 4×200 m freestyle relay, swimming the second leg and winning a silver medal.
 This was Jansen's first major international podium, of which she said she "didn't expect it going into the meet.
 It was all so amazing to swim with the girls and get the medal."
 She also reached the final of the 400 m freestyle and placed seventh with a time of 4:10.69, stating that she had come up just short of her goal of going under the 4 minute and 10 second mark.
+Swimming Canada subsequently named her their Breakout Swimmer of the Year for 2022.

+In September 2022, Jansen moved to train at High Performance Center in Scarborough under Ryan Mallette and Rob Novak.
+At the 2023 Canadian trials, she succeeded in qualifying for the World team for the first time, earning assignments to the 2023 edition in Fukuoka.
+In her lone individual event, she came twenty-second in the heats of the 400 m freestyle.
+She went on to swim for Canada in the heats of the 4 × 200 m freestyle relay.
+Jansen was also named to the Canadian team for the 2023 World Aquatics Junior Swimming Championships in Netanya, where she won an individual silver medal in the 400 m individual medley to begin, followed by a bronze with the 4 × 200 m freestyle relay team.
+She would go on to win three additional relay medals.